-Instructions for the Budget Spreadsheet

-General Guidelines

-Show all costs in Real-Year K DOLLARS.

-For those missions with budgeted activities at more than one NASA center provide the full cost budget for each Center in both Table I (Budget by Cost Elements/labor, travel and procurements) and Table II (Budget by WBS).

-The approved budgets are for the entire year shown, if the prime mission ends in the middle of a fiscal year, show the total budget for that year, covering both prime and extended operations.

-The budget totals (all Centers) for the Budget Tables I, II, and III should match, and should equal the top-level approved budget provided on the \$K template.
+Instructions for the Budget Spreadsheet General Guidelines Show all costs in Real-Year K DOLLARS. nissions with budgeted activities at more than one NASA center provide the full cost budget for each Center in both Table I (Budget by Cost Elements/labor, travel and nts) and Table II (Budget by WBS). he approvoperations red budgets are for the entire year shown, if the prime mission ends in the middle of a fiscal year, show the total budget for that year, covering both prime and extended. he budget t totals (all Centers) for the Budget Tables I, II, and III should match, and should equal the top-level approved budget provided on the \$K template.
 Note: Budget totals and breakouts by MO /DA must be consistent with PPBE submission.

-Table I FY18 - FY23 Approved Budget by Cost Element by Center
+Table I FY18 - FY23 Approved Budget by Cost Element by Center Separate entries should be made for each supporting Center.
+Table II FY18- FY23 Approved Budget By WBS By Center Describe how your project's budget breaks down by function The rows in Tables II correspond to the WBS definitions shown in Attachment A to the Call for Proposals.
 Separate entries should be made for each supporting Center.

-Table II FY18- FY23 Approved Budget By WBS By Center

-Describe how your project's budget breaks down by function

-The rows in Tables II correspond to the WBS definitions shown in Attachment A to the Call for Proposals.

-Separate entries should be made for each supporting Center.

-- o Only Civil Servants should be entered under FTE line - o WYEs Onsite include all NASA center on-site/near site contractor workforce. - o WYEs Offsite include any NASA far offsite workforce and/or remote non NASA workforce (i.e. SORCE @ LASP , etc.)

-Note: WBS 11/EPO has been deleted

-Table III FY18 - FY23 Approved Budget by Instrument Team

-Table III is required only for Terra, Aqua and Aura.
+0 O Only Civil Servants should be entered under FTE line 0 WYEs Onsite include all NASA center on-site/near site contractor workforce.
+0 o WYES Offsite include any NASA far offsite workforce and/or remote non NASA workforce (i.e. SORCE @ LASP , etc.) Note: WBS 11/EPO has been deleted Table III FY18 - FY23 Approved Budget by Instrument Team Table III is required only for Terra, Aqua and Aura.
 Other missions should leave this table blank.
 Describe how your budget breaks down by the instrument teams.

-"Other Science teams" may apply to cross instrument science teams and efforts

-"Other expenses" may apply to shared services such as mission operations, E/PO, Cal/Val, etc..

-Table IV FY18 - FY23 FTE Template

-Fill in FTEs or WYEs as appropriate.

-o Only Civil Servants should be entered under FTE line

-- o $\,$ WYEs Onsite include all NASA center on-site/near site contractor workforce. - o WYEs Offsite include any NASA far offsite workforce and/or remote non NASA workforce (i.e. SORCE @ LASP, etc.)

-Table V Supplemental Budget Narrative FY18 Only

-$\underline{\text{Workforce}} \text{ (the mission may itemize by center, but not required)}.$

-Note: this sheet has $\underline{\mathbf{4}}$ workforce categories, NASA CS FTEs, JPL WYEs, WYEs and Other WYEs.
+"Other Science teams" may apply to cross instrument science teams and efforts.
+"Other expenses" may apply to shared services such as mission operations, E/PO, Cal/Val, etc Table IV FY18 - FY23 FTE Template Fill in FTEs or WYEs as appropriate. o Only Civil Servants should be entered under FTE line o WYEs Onsite include all NASA center on-site/near site contractor workforce. o WYES Offsite include any NASA far offsite workforce and/or remote non NASA workforce (i.e. SORCE @ LASP, etc.) Table V Supplemental Budget Narrative FY18 Only Workforce (the mission may itemize by center, but not required).
+Note: this sheet has 4 workforce categories, NASA CS FTES, JPL WYES, WYEs and Other WYES.
 The previous workforce definitions still apply, in this sheet the JPL WYEs should be shown on their own line.

-WYE= Near or On Sit

-Other WYEs: Offiste work such as SORCEat LASP etc.

-Budget: The mission may itemize by center, but not required.
+WYE= Near or On Site Other WYEs: Offiste work such as SORCEat LASP etc. Budget : The mission may itemize by center, but not required.
+Source: The mission may remize by center, but not required.
 C.S.
-Labor: Consider itemizing by Center, Instrument, etc.

-Travel: Consider itemizing by type, e.g. Conference, Science Team Meetings, Program meetings, etc. Includes C.S. travel only summarize as you choose.

-Contracts: List each contract, company/institution, work scope, include fully loaded labor, travel & materials/other purchases

-Grants: List each university, work scope, annual cost

-Materials and other Purchases: Summary estimate, group as appropriate-include items directly purchased-supplies etc (in other words, not through a contract.
+Labor: Consider Temizing by Center, Instrument, etc. Travel: Consider itemizing by type, e.g. Conference, Science Team Meetings, Program meetings, etc. Includes C.S. travel only summarize as you choose.
+Contracts: List each contract, company/institution, work scope, include fully loaded labor, travel & materials/other purchases Grants: List each university, work scope, annual cost Materials and other Purchases: Summary estimate, group as appropriate-include items directly purchased-supplies etc (in other words, not through a contract.